nordnet/nordnet-release-plugin/README.md

 }));
 ```

+See [webpack docs][webpack-using-plugins] for more information on how to use plugins with webpack.

 Plugin generates `base.js` file that should be included on the page via `<script></script>` tag.
 Once loaded on the page `base.js` will dynamically inject `<script></script>` tags with links to all required entry points (according to webpack and nordnet-release-plugin settings).

 For example, add `<script>` tag on html page where you want to run your Javascript application